cgbeckman/CMSE890Project/documentation/docs/input.md

 implemented workflow for carbon-15 scattering on deuteron.

 The input file is set up for the reaction information.
-The goal of the calculation is to determine the elastic scattering angular distribution for carbon-15 scattering on a deuterium target.
+The goal of the calculation is to determine the breakup angular distribution for carbon-15 scattering on a deuterium target.

 First, ensure snakemake is installed where the workflow will be run.
 The instructions to download snakemake can be found